sepandhaghighi/penney/README.md

 1. Fork it!
 2. Create your feature branch (under `dev` branch)
 3. Add your functions/methods to proper files
+4. Add standard `docstring` to your functions/methods
+5. Add tests for your functions/methods (testcases in `test` folder)
-4. Pass all CI tests
+6. Pass all CI tests
-5. Update `CHANGELOG.md`
+7. Update `CHANGELOG.md`
 	- Describe changes under `[Unreleased]` section
-6. Submit a pull request into `dev` (please complete the pull request template)
+8. Submit a pull request into `dev` (please complete the pull request template)

 ## Issues & Bug Reports